nicogv10/Python_Projects_Showcase/README.md

 4) Insights_scrape_v7

-Uses Selenium and BeautifulSoup to scrape betting insights, calculate implied probabilities, and rank top plays based on edge (hit rate vs. implied probability).
-Outputs a styled Excel sheet with the top 12 opportunities, including conditional formatting and gain visualization.
+Uses Selenium and undetected-chromedriver to navigate to a sports betting site that details % of public bets, % of $, line movement, etc. for each game.
+The script scrapes all markets (spread, over/under, moneyline) for all games and determines potential sharp plays and reverse line movement and outputs the results to a nicely formatted Excel file

 5) Historical_trends_vf3